5yn1x/Bang-Shits/README.md

 # Bang-Shits
-All about malwares &ampp; Ransomwares &amp; Worms!
+All about malwares &amp; Ransomwares &amp; Worms!

 This is only for research purpose and be careful while testing!!